NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 #### Base Quality Score Recalibration

 A base quality score recalibration (BQSR) step is then performed using  [BaseRecalibrator](https://software.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php).
 This step adjusts base quality scores based on detectable and systematic errors.
 This step also increases the accuracy of downstream variant calling algorithms.
 Note that the original quality scores are kept in the OQ field of co-cleaned BAM files.
-These scores should be used if conversion from BAM files to FASTQ format is desired.
+These scores should be used if conversion of BAM files to FASTQ format is desired.

 | I/O | Entity | Format |